sims1253/scholzmx/src/content/blog/2017/coala-call-for-chefs.md

 cheap snack and a fulfilling meal.

-Later that evening, the newcomer just found their way into our offtopic channel, they voiced their amazement about how we, "the gods of programming, the wise elders of this awesome open source project" could discuss such profanities as upgrading your ramen game.
+Later that evening, the newcomer just found their way into our offtopic channel, they voiced their amazement about how we, “the gods of programming, the wise elders of this awesome open source project” could discuss such profanities as upgrading your ramen game.
 Surely we had more important, ground breaking, work to do.
 I am pretty sure those weren't the exact words but the idea was the same.